henrinacio/henrinacio/README.md

 🚀 I'm inspired to design and create things that improve people’s lives with Javascript;\
 🎓 I hold a bachelor's degree in Information and Communication Technologies from Federal University of Santa Catarina (UFSC);\
-💻 Currently working as a Jr. Full Stack Developer at ParMais;\
+💻 Currently working as a Jr. Full Stack Developer at Mercado Bitcoin;\
 🌱 Creating a movie tracker for my personal project;\
 🏠 From Brazil.